 Island of Raiatea

 Raiatea is the bigger of these two islands.
 It has a larger population and is more developed.
 The two islands share a common coral foundation and protected lagoon.
 Tahaa is approximately 20 minutes north of Raiatea by boat.
 Raiatea has the only navigable river in French Polynesia.
 The Faaroa River is considered the original source of migration by the Maori.
-The Faaroa has great historical significance to Polynesians, as well as Mount Temenani, the birthplace of Oro, one of the principal Polyneisan gods.
+The Faaroa has great historical significance to Polynesians, as well as Mount Temenani, the birthplace of Oro, one of the principal Polynesian gods.
 Mount Temenani is also home to the tiare apetahi, a white gardenia endemic to the mountain ecosystem.

-> Map of Raiatea & Tahaa
+> Click here for a map of Raiatea & Tahaa

 |